 Xanax, or alprazolam, is a prescription medication that is part of a class of medications called benzodiazepines.
 Benzodiazepines all have a basic chemical structure that increases the activity for the neurotransmitter gamma-aminobutyric acid (GABA).
 This transmitter inhibits the activity of neurons, essentially slowing down the brain and the nervous system.

-While Xanax is known to offer fast relief in many patients who struggle with conditions like panic disorder, it is known for being highly habit-forming and for causing an unfavorable amount of negative side effects.
+While Xanax is known to offer fast relief to many people who struggle with conditions like panic disorder or generalized anxiety disorder, it is known for being highly habit-forming and for causing an unfavorable amount of negative side effects.

 The FDA now requires a boxed warning on all benzodiazepine drugs to improve safety outcomes.
 The most common side effect that comes with Xanax is daytime grogginess and fatigue because of the ways in which it slows your central nervous system.

-However, there is a long list of side effects associated with Xanax, some of which include:
+There is a long list of additional side effects associated with Xanax, some of which include:

 - Trouble concentrating